yaaminu/finicky/Readme.md

 #### Validators
-A validator is a function that takes a single argument and raises a `pyval.validators.ValidationException` when its argument is invalid or returns the input successful validation.
+A validator is a function that takes a single argument and raises a `pyval.validators.ValidationException` when its argument is invalid or returns the input upon successful validation.
 The input may be modified before returning it.

+**Example**
 ```python
 import re
 def version_validator(input:any)-> str: